christianpohlmann/Yale/README.md

 # yale
 ## About
 yale (yet another lisp evaluator) is a simple Lisp interpreter written in Java.
-Its functionality is rather limited:
+Its functionality includes:
 * symbols
 * numbers
 * cons pairs
 * first-class functions
 * first-class special forms
+* lexical closures (as a result of having functions and lexical scoping)

 `if`, `lambda` and all other special forms are first-class objects and can be passed as function parameters.